 Although substantially all of the hardware components incorporated into our products are standard electronics components that are available from multiple sources, we and our third-party manufacturers obtain some of the components from a single source.
 Some materials or components may become scarce or difficult to obtain in the market or they may increase in price.
-This could force us or our manufacturers to identify new suppliers, which could increase our costs, affect the quality of materials, reduce our sales and profitability, or harm our customer relations by delaying product deliveries due to increased lead times.
+This could force us or our manufacturers to identify new suppliers, which could increase our costs, affect the quality of materials, reduce our sales and profitability, or harm our customer relations by delaying product deliveries due to increased lead times, any of which could harm our business.
+For example, the recent coronavirus may cause a disruption of the global supply chain for certain components necessary for our products, and it is unknown the magnitude of or how long any such impact may continue.